pythonanywhere/flask-tutorials/tutorial-2.md

             return render_template("login_page.html", error=True)

-Because we got past the first step in the function, we now know that this request is the result of someone trying to log in.
+Because we got past the first step in the function, we now know that this request is the result of someone trying to log in, a POST request.
 If either the username they specified isn't "admin", or the password isn't "secret", we render the login page again, but this time we set the `error` variable to True.

         return redirect(url_for('index'))

 Otherwise, we just send them back to the index page -- the main page of the app.

-Before we try this out, head back to the tab you kept open with the template in it, and add this to the login page, just before the form:
+Before we try this out, head back to the tab you kept open with the login page template in it, and add this just before the form:

     {% if error %}